-The Rev Hamish Galloway of Christchurch will be the next leader of the Presbyterian Church of Aotearoa New Zealand.
+The Rev Peter Dunn of Invercargill will be the next leader of the Presbyterian Church of Aotearoa New Zealand.

-Hamish has been elected Moderator designate and will take up the role of Moderator 29 September 2021 (the 2020 GA has been delayed until 2021 due to Covid-19).
-The result of the election was announced at the Church’s General Assembly 2018 in Christchurch on Saturday 6 October.
+Peter has been elected Moderator designate and will take up the role of Moderator in late 2025.
+The result of the election was announced at the Church’s General Assembly, held at Saint Kentigern College in Auckland on 29 September 2023.

-Born in Timaru, he studied at the University of Canterbury.
-After graduating in 1979 with a Bachelor of Laws, he worked as a law clerk and solicitor in Christchurch.
-He then studied at the Presbyterian Theological Hall from 1981, completing his training in 1983.
+Born in Dunedin, he studied at the University of Otago and graduated in 1986 with a Bachelor of Arts.
+From 1987 he studied at the Presbyterian Theological Hall, completing a Bachelor of Divinity in 1989.

-Download a supplied lo res image of Moderator designate Rev Hamish Galloway.
+• Download a hi res image of Rev Peter Dunn here.

 • General Assembly 2023 is held from Wednesday 27 September to Sunday 1 October 2023.
 The venue is Saint Kentigern College, Pakuranga, Auckland